The best yellow magnolias for gardens of all sizes

 One of the earliest yellow magnolias to flower.
 Flowers open in March before the foliage and are deep canary yellow.
 Once fully open, they are up to 13cm across and have prominent red stamens.
 5m.

 Magnolia 'Judy Zuk'

-A small, fastigiate tree raised by Brooklyn Botanic Garden.
-It’s tulip-shaped, apricot-yellow flowers appear with the unfurling foliage at the end of April and last for several weeks.
+A small, fastigiate yellow magnolia tree raised by Brooklyn Botanic Garden.
+This yellow magnolia's tulip-shaped, apricot-yellow flowers appear with the unfurling foliage at the end of April and last for several weeks.
 These are flushed pink on the outside of the tepals and have a fruity fragrance.
 5m.

 Magnolia ‘Yellow Fever’

 A small tree with an upright habit.
 Its large, pale-yellow flowers are flushed pink and appear before the foliage during April.
-The flowers have a sweet fragrance and over time fade to an ivory-cream colour.
-A hybrid with M. denudata.
+The yellow magnolia flowers have a sweet fragrance and over time fade to an ivory-cream colour.
+A hybrid with Magnolia denudata.
 5m.
 USDA 4a-8b.

 Magnolia x brooklynensis ‘Yellow Bird’

-A fast-growing, pyramidal, small tree with cup-shaped, yellow flowers.
+A fast-growing, pyramidal, small yellow magnolia with cup-shaped, yellow flowers.
 These open progressively from late April, for about a month, at the same time as the foliage, and on opening have a slight greenish tinge to the base of the tepals.
 7m.
 USDA 4a-8b.

 Magnolia ‘Golden Pond’